Strong storm causes wall collapse, tears down trees, power lines on Long Island

-Residents across Suffolk reported downed trees as the brunt of the storm made its way east on Thursday night.
-In Brightwaters, two trees fell on a home, with no injuries reported.

-An outside wall of a Farmingdale warehouse collapsed onto parked vehicles at around 9:35 p.m.
+The damage included the collapse of an exterior wall on a Farmingdale warehouse, which fell onto parked vehicles around 9:35 p.m.

-A police canine unit and firefighters with thermal imaging cameras searched for victims in the vehicles and rubble, but no one appeared to have been injured.
+A police K-9 unit and firefighters with thermal imaging cameras searched for victims in the vehicles and rubble, but no one was injured.

+Elsewhere, trees littered streets and took down power lines in numerous towns in both Suffolk and Nassau counties.

+Also in Farmingdale, a neighbor's giant tree fell on 83-year-old Nancy Askedall's home on West Walnut Street.
+It first plowed through a trampoline and then smacked into the rear side of her home.

 ----------